 Music is a wonderful activity for parents and teachers to engage in with children.
 It develops them physically, intellectually, socially and emotionally.

-I have purposefully chosen simple activities that need little to no prep or fuss.
+Here are 9 of the all-time best and easiest music games for kids.
+They require little to no prep or fuss.
 They are not complicated games with lots of rules, but small activities with big educational benefits.

 1. Musical Statues and Musical Chairs

-Musical statues and musical chairs are excellent games for developing auditory discrimination.
-Children have to listen carefully for the difference between sound and silence and they engage their whole body during the game.
+They are also excellent games for developing auditory discrimination.
+Children have to listen carefully for the difference between sound and silence.

 It is also one of the best music games for the classroom as you can involve many children.